mikepsinn/dFDA-DAO/how-to/get-tokens.md

 # 🪙 Quests and Tokens

-CureDAO is built on the [Aragon](https://client.aragon.org/#/curedao1) DAO platform.
-The unit of democratic power in CureDAO is the $GCURES tokens on the Harmony blockchain.
+deFDA is built on the [Aragon](https://client.aragon.org/#/curedao1) DAO platform.
+The unit of democratic power in deFDA is the $GCURES tokens on the Harmony blockchain.

-$GCURES tokens give you control over CureDAO and how it allocates its resources.
+$GCURES tokens give you control over deFDA and how it allocates its resources.

-$GCURES tokens are awarded for the completion of quests and experiments that advance the CureDAO mission.
+$GCURES tokens are awarded for the completion of quests and experiments that advance the deFDA mission.
 Quests and Experiments are outlined in Clickup Tasks

 ## Your First Quest